Dictionary / Arabic - Turkish Terminology

 ISTIGHFÂR - استغفار

 Asking for Allah's pardon and forgiveness, especially with the phrase أستغفر الله Astaghfirullah (I seek forgiveness from Allah).
-Asking for forgiveness and absolving sins and faults.
+Asking forgiveness and absolving sins and faults.
 Repentance.
 Penitence.
 Performing istighfâr.

 Asking for forgiveness without feeling regret and without the true meaning of repenting may not be accepted by Allah (‘Azza wa jalla).